 Area: 1,242 km2

 The region of Armavir is rich in ancient monuments.
-Historically the most interesting are the ruins of Argishtikhinili, an Urartu city.
-On the left bank of the former riverbed of the Araks, there was the city of Armavir which for centuries was a major economic and cultural center.
+Among historic places of interest are the ruins of Argishtikhinili, an Urartu city.
+On the left bank of the former riverbed of the Araks was the city of Armavir which for centuries was a major economic and cultural center.

-The first thing to do in Armavir is visiting the memorial complex of Sardarapat; dedicated to the heroic battle of 1918 against Turks.
-Then you can visit the other places such as the Central Park; there is a beautiful Church named after Saint Grigor Narekaci.
+The first thing to do in Armavir is to visit the memorial complex of Sardarapat; dedicated to the heroic battle of 1918 against Turks.
+Then, you can take a walk in the central park of the city where a beautiful church named after Saint Grigor Narekaci is situated.

 The most important center of Armenian Apostolic Church is The Mother Cathedral of Holy Echmiadzin.This temple was built in the beginning of 4th century, just after Christianity was adopted as a state religion.Read More